nbelova23/liberata-nextjs-deployment/docs/prerequisites.md

 Once you've completed the setup and verified all tools are working:
 1. Create necessary accounts (GitHub, Supabase, Cloudflare)
 2. Set up SSH keys
-3. Fork and clone the Liberata repository
+3. Clone the onboarding repository

 Proceed to [Accounts & Setup](./accounts.md) for the next steps!